Your appeal hearing

 Local authority special educational needs advisor

-Where a child has special education needs (SEN) but does not have an Education Health and Care plan, the admission authority may sometimes request that an SEN advisor (not linked to the school) attends to provide specialist information to the panel.
+Where a child has special education needs (SEN) but does not have an Education Health and Care plan, the admission authority may sometimes ask an SEN advisor (not linked to the school) to provide specialist information to the panel.

-If the presenting officer is not from the school, the school may send a representative to support the presenting officer.
-Their only role is to answer specific questions about the school and provide important information.
+This person isn’t normally at a hearing.
+However, if the presenting officer is not from the school, the school may send a someone to represent the school and support the presenting officer.
+Their only role is to answer set questions about the school and provide important information.

 Observers